-You can translate the abstract noun "authority" by using a concrete noun for this whole phrase.
+If your language does not use an abstract noun for the idea behind the word authority, you could express the same idea with a concrete noun for this whole phrase.
 For example, you can say, "his position."
 (See: Abstract Nouns)